LandSandBoat/lsb-wiki/Client-installation-setup-[Windows]-(second-part).md

 Password: Password
 ```

-/!\ NB /!\
+/!\ **Notes** /!\

-Username (3-15) (as displayed on the loader for now): less than 3 characters and more than 15 characters works.
+* Username (3-15) (as displayed on the loader for now): less than 3 characters and more than 15 characters works.
-Password (6-15) (as displayed on the loader for now): less than 6 characters works.
+* Password (6-15) (as displayed on the loader for now): less than 6 characters works.
 More than 15 characters works _when you register, BUT note_ that typing the first 15 characters when you're trying to log in will let you in.

----

-/!\ **or** /!\

----
+# 6. Launcher Configuration
+After confirming that your client can connect to a server, you can use one of the popular third-party launchers for ease-of-use and additional features.

-## 4a.
+## 6a.
 Launching via Windower

 1. Download [Windower](http://windower.net/).